apache/cassandra-java-driver/changelog/README.md

 <!-- Note: contrary to 3.x, insert new entries *first* in their section -->

+### 4.12.0 (in progress)

+- [improvement] JAVA-2935: Make GetEntity and SetEntity methods resilient to incomplete data

 ### 4.11.2 (in progress)

 - [bug] JAVA-2945: Reinstate InternalDriverContext.getNodeFilter method